100 Notable alumni of

 -

-Ramona Gonzalez is an American singer-songwriter from Los Angeles, California that is currently based in Oakland.
+Ramona Gonzalez is an American singer-songwriter from Los Angeles, California who is currently based in Oakland.

 -